June 15, 2026

 1. Determine how much data you need

-Picking a phone plan will depend on what kind of data plan you’re looking to get: unlimited data, limited data — or even no data at all.
+Picking a phone plan will depend on what kind of data plan you’re looking to get: unlimited data, limited data, or even no data at all.
 A limited data plan or a no-data plan can be cheaper, so it’s important to first understand just how much mobile data you would regularly use.

 How to find out how much data I need if I never had a data plan

-If your main source of connection right now is Wi-Fi and you’re shopping around for your first phone plan, using your most used apps list is a great way to determine the right plan for you.
+If your main source of connection right now is Wi-Fi and you’re shopping for your first phone plan, using your most used apps list is a great way to determine the right plan for you.
 Answer these questions:

-• Are your most-used apps streaming-heavy?
-(Spotify, YouTube, online games, Netflix)
+1. Are your most-used apps streaming-heavy?
+(Spotify, YouTube, online games, Netflix) You'll be better off looking for the best value for an unlimited data plan.

 >> Read more: What is a GB?